marko-ns/playwright-js-automationExercise/README.md

-This is an automated test of a dummy page using Playwright JavaScript.
+ This is an automated test of a [practice page](https://automationexercise.com/) using Playwright JavaScript.
+Test cases are included on [the page.](https://automationexercise.com/test_cases)